Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 ### 3. Create default Rails app

 1. Create Rails app on local machine

+2. Verfiy the app is working
+(run Puma and see the app)

 2. Create a repository of that app